 About the Procedure

-Before performing revision rhinoplasty, Dr. Abramson works with the patient to identify the reason why they are unhappy with the results of the primary rhinoplasty and then sets specific and realistic goals for the revision procedure.
-Vague statements or abstract goals are counterproductive and will not help Abramson develop a successful treatment plan.
-It’s also important not to be premature in decisions regarding revision rhinoplasty.
-Swelling distorts the final results of a nose job; recovery period of a rhinoplasty procedure can take a year to 18 months for the swelling from a primary rhinoplasty to fully dissipate.
+Before performing revision nose surgery, Dr. Abramson works with the patient to identify the reason why they are unhappy with the results of the primary nose surgery.
+He then sets specific and realistic goals with the patient for the revision procedure.
+Vague statements or abstract goals are counterproductive and will not help Dr. Abramson to develop a successful treatment plan.
+It’s also important not to be premature in decisions regarding a secondary nose procedure.
+Swelling distorts the final results of a nose job; recovery period of a rhinoplasty procedure can take a year to 18 months for the swelling from a primary procedure to fully dissipate.

 In the case of over-correction, there may not be enough cartilage left to properly sculpt the nose.
-Abramson may need to graft cartilage from other areas of the body to reconstruct the nose.
+Dr. Abramson may need to graft cartilage from other areas of the body to reconstruct the nose.
 Common cartilage sources are the ear and ribs.
 The patient may also have scars and tight skin from the primary rhinoplasty procedure.
-When these factors come into play, revision rhinoplasty essentially becomes much like a reconstructive surgery, which is why it’s critical to have an experienced rhinoplasty surgeon like Dr. Abramson.
+When these factors come into play, revision rhinoplasty essentially becomes much like a reconstructive surgery, which is why it’s critical to have an experienced nose reconstruction surgeon like Dr. Abramson.
 Dr. Abramson is double board certified by the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery.
 He also provides individualized ear, nose, and throat care for patients of ENT of Georgia.

-Abramson Facial Plastic Surgery & Rejuvenation Center uses innovative, state-of-the-art techniques and instruments to perform revision rhinoplasty and other aesthetic procedures for patients throughout the Metro Atlanta, GA area including Brookhaven, Lawrenceville, Alpharetta, Roswell, Johns Creek, and Marietta.
-Call (404) 297-1789 today to schedule a personal consultation with Dr. Abramson to determine if revision rhinoplasty is right for you.
+Abramson Facial Plastic Surgery & Rejuvenation Center uses innovative, state-of-the-art techniques and instruments to perform facial plastic surgery.
+His patients come from areas throughout the Metro Atlanta, GA area including Brookhaven, Lawrenceville, Alpharetta, Roswell, Johns Creek, and Marietta.
+Call (404) 297-1789 today to schedule a personal consultation with Dr. Peter Abramson.